wso2/docs-is/en/docs/deploy/service-provider-related-tables.md

 ## SP_CLAIM_MAPPING

-When the claims of the identity provider are different from the Service Provider, corresponding claims can be mapped from this table for each service provider.
+When the claims of the identity provider are different from the Service provider, corresponding claims can be mapped from this table for each service provider.
 The service provider ID is given in `APP_ID` and the `IDP_CLAIM` and `SP_CLAIM` are the identity provider and service provider claims respectively.
 Following are the columns of the table.